 My Name

-When I was younger, I would joke my name meant “to advance the arts” to feed my bottomless, insecure ego.
-But according to my father:
+(As an insufferable teenager, I would joke my name meant “to advance the arts” to feed my bottomless, insecure ego).

 شبيك لبيك 🧞♂️